 The Spyder does not guess or 'sense' to come up with an appliance measurement ... it KNOWS because it is actually MEASURING the specific circuit!

 You'll know WHEN it ran, HOW LONG it ran, and WHAT IT COST to run.
 The Spyder is great for SMALL loads or LARGE loads.

 The Spyder monitors breaker-level detail ... on your HVAC units, computer equipment, lighting, individual offices, and thousands of other possibilities!
 This add-on is the perfect way to take your TED Pro to the next level of monitoring and saving!

-Your choice of Amperage of 8 Current Transformers.
-See Spyder packages below
+- Eight (8) Current Transformers.
+See Spyder packages below for amperage selections

 Pros: Package is designed for majority of desired target loads in typical home.
 Split-core CTs will accommodate large circuits while 60/20A CTs will work for the smaller circuits;

 Pros: Accurate to within 5%; minimum load to display: (40watts); less expensive than split core CT.

 Cons: Solid core CT; would need to remove conductor from breaker to slip CT over; may not fit around larger conductors; limited to 20A circuits.